 Title IX is one of several federal and state laws governing equal opportunity.
-In furtherance of all these laws, North Park University has adopted a strict Policy Against Discrimination, Harassment, Sexual Violence, Relationship Violence, and Retaliation.
+In furtherance of all these laws, North Park University has adopted a strict Title IX & Sexual Misconduct Policy.
 North Park University does not discriminate on the basis of race, national origin, sex, age, disability, marital status, or veteran status.
 North Park University does not permit harassment, including sexual harassment or other harassment based on gender.
 North Park University does not permit retaliation.
 North Park prohibits any act of sexual violence.

 Who is responsible for implementing the Policy?

 All University administrators have responsibility to ensure that equal opportunity policies are followed, just as all members of the North Park community are expected to adhere to the policies.
-Coordination of these efforts, and responsibility for implementation of, and compliance oversight for, the Policy, including prompt and equitable resolution of any complaints, is delegated to the University’s EO/Title IX Coordinator and Deputy Coordinators.
+Coordination of these efforts, and responsibility for implementation of, and compliance oversight for, the Title IX & Sexual Misconduct Policy, including prompt and equitable resolution of any complaints, is delegated to the University’s EO/Title IX Coordinator and Deputy Coordinator.